More Flow, Less Friction

 Em Shen

-So quickly, about me: I am Emily Shen.
+So quick about me: I am Emily Shen.
 I'm a third-culture kid who was born in Changsha, China.
 I was raised in Toronto, Canada, and I've lived between the coasts for the last 20 or so years.
 My background and varying interests have informed much of who I am and how I show up.
-I played a lot of sports, basketball, volleyball, and I found my first love in high school in writing through sports journalism, Scoop Jackson, Lang Whitaker, Russ Bankston at Slam Magazine and Atiba Jefferson's covers at Transworld.
+I played a lot of sports, basketball, volleyball, and I found my first love in high school in writing through sports journalism: Slam Magazine and Atiba Jefferson's covers at Transworld Skateboarding really shaped so much of my adolescence.

-Skateboarding really shaped so much of my adolescence.
-So with that, I studied communications, graphic design and philosophy in college.
+With that, I studied communications, graphic design and philosophy in college.
 And my first career was in automotive PR with a small agency before I moved into brand strategy in New York, eventually TV and film production, and most recently advertising production.
-So I believe that your lived experience is your competitive advantage and that you should experience as much of life as possible.
-I'm sure a lot of people have heard this adage of do what you love and you'll never have to work a day in your life.
-And I really believe that's true— that, if you follow all your passions and your interests, the money will come, and things will work out.
+I believe that your lived experience is your competitive advantage and that you should experience as much of life as possible.
+A lot of people have heard this adage of do what you love and you'll never have to work a day in your life.
+And I really believe that's true— if you follow all your passions and your interests, the money will come, and things will work out.

 Now, the case study that we're here to talk about is Jack In the Box.
 Jack In the Box is a beloved Southern California fast food brand known for its quirky menu and late night variety.
 If you have the munchies, if you just left the club or you're generally an indecisive person, Jack In the Box is your jam.
-I grew up with them — in high school, my friends and I would get a dollar spicy chicken sandwich, a dollar for churros, a dollar for two tacos and a dollar for curly fries, and it was the best combo ever with the widest variety for under five bucks.
-So, I was so excited to work with them.
-They were my clients for about two and a half years, and in that time, I helped them build Curly Fries Studios, an award-winning branded content studio that delivered at the speed of social.

-Curly Fries Studios was a content engine responsible for real-time content creation across all of Jack's social channels, TikTok, Instagram, Twitter, and occasionally Facebook.
-We delivered up to 20 videos and stills every week.
-We built a roster of 40+ content creators, at a time when the QSR Quick Service restaurant average engagement rate was 3%.
-Ours came in at 10.78% and we grew their follower count over 78% in just under 12 months.
 It was an incredible team and collaborative effort that landed us the Webbys finalist for best social brand presence alongside NASA, Miriam Webster, Instagram—and we won the Shorty award for humor this year.
-So you might be wondering, well gosh, how did you do it?
+You might be wondering, well, how did you do it?
 I got to say a few perfect puzzle pieces came together— divinely orchestrated, intentionally nurtured.
 I'm excited to take you through it.

 Now, the first element in all this was honestly the perfect storm.
-I'd been at Conscious Minds about four years at this point, so I had a lot of trust and autonomy from our senior partners.
+I'd been at CM (Conscious Minds Studios) about four years at this point, so I had a lot of trust and autonomy from our senior partners.
 CM was known for quality creative work under quick turnarounds.
 We had built a community-led creator content offense for Nike.
-I had personally produced these overnight deliveries for the Uber Eats brand launch at South by Southwest.
+I had personally produced these overnight deliveries for the Uber Eats brand launch at SXSW.
 So our team had a very strong foundation for execution.
-I would say we were, on average, taking a traditional six month kind of brand campaign timeline and sometimes accomplishing it in three to four months at a very competitive rate.
+Jack was our first quick service restaurant client.
+It was a new business structure, new business model, and quite frankly, we had to move faster than we ever had.
+At the same time, the company was really busy with new studios for Nike, for Google, for Apple.
+We were also launching some new labels within the organization, so there was a lot of autonomy to just figure it out.

 Amie